thomasdamri/dissertation/README.md

 # TeamPlayerPlus
+TeamPlayerPlus is an online application built to provide students with an group environment, specialized in curating fair teamwork.
+Students can create tasks, contribute to meetings, and analyze project statistics.
+Once a project is finished, students are assigned online peer assessments, used to determine an individialised rating.
-TeamPlayerPlus is an online peer assessment system to allow students to rate their teammates in group projects.
-From their ratings, invidiual weightings are generated which can then be applied to grades.
+From their ratings, individual weightings are generated which can then be applied to grades.
 The algorithm used to generate the individual weightings is identical to the [one used in WebPA](http://webpaproject.com/webpa_wiki/index.php/The_Scoring_Algorithm).
-TeamPlayerPlus also allows students to create weekly work logs, which other students and staff can use to check how much work has been done by each team member.

 ## Installation Instructions (Development Environment)
 - Clone this repo to a new folder